eosfor/ipmgmt/README.md

 In general it is a part of the project I run to show the process of creation Enterprise-focused PowerShell module, or set of modules for managing hybrid infrastructures in On-prem<->Azure environments.

+## Installation

+The module can be installed from the [PowerShell gallery](https://www.powershellgallery.com/packages/ipmgmt)

 ## More details

 I describe the process of making this module in the following posts (hope it is gong to be more than one post)